l6l/timed_quiz/README.md

 July, 2020

-## Update July 13, 2020
+== Update July 13, 2020 ==
 The code has ben completely rewritten using Python3, without any external dependencies.
 The only dependency is the assumption of a VT100-compatible terminal.
-No need to compile and deal with unexpected NCURSES effects!
+The C version is no longer maintained.

 Example screenshot:
 ```